 scientific inquiry.
 Our course offerings and faculty research

-pursuits provide a broad and comprehensive approach to the biological
+provide a broad and comprehensive approach to the biological

 sciences.
 Our curriculum emphasizes the study of plants, animals, and